AshenGrove0/LexBot/README.md

 # Lexbot
-> A Discord bot for all your word-based needs
+Lexbot is a discord bot with a variety of functions for analysing words and passages of text.

 Mention needing corpora